-Icon Item Description 1 Microphone Internal microphone for sound recording.
-2 Headset icon Headset/speaker jack Connects to audio devices (e.g., speakers, headphones) or a headset with microphone.
+Icon Item Description 1 USB port Connects to USB devices.
+2 Headset/speaker jack Connects to audio devices (e.g., speakers, headphones) or a headset with microphone.
+3 SD card reader Accepts one Secure Digital (SD) card.
+Only one card can operate at a time.